opengeospatial/CityGML-3.0Encodings/CityGML/Examples/Transportation/README.md

 File name | Description of test data | Release against which the test data validates
 -------------------------|-----------------------------------------------|-------------------
 Subfolder<br>CityGML_3.0_transportation_data_from_OpenDRIVE | This folder provides a CityGML file that represents an intersection in the city of Ingolstadt created from OpenDRIVE data. | 3.0.0-draft.2021.12.01.1
+Subfolder<br>CityGML_3.0_transportation_data_from_Open_Data_Portal_Melbourne | This folder provides examples for how to segment roads into sections and intersections using data from the city of Melbourne | 3.0.0-draft.2021.12.01.1

 ***